agrear/rpi-kiosk/README.md

 ## Usage

 The following command line arguments are supported:
-- `--width [-w]` : Width in pixels or percent
-- `--height [-h]` : Height in pixels or percent
 - `--hide-cursor` : Hide the mouse cursor
 - `--url` : URL of the webpage to display

 Note: If you don't pass the `--url` argument the first rest argument is used for the URL.

-The `--width` and `--height` arguments let you customize the scaling of the specified webpage.
-For example if your webpage is too high to fit your screen you can pass `--width 80%` to try and scale it down.

 ### Examples

 - /usr/bin/rpi-kiosk https://www.example.com/
-- /usr/bin/rpi-kiosk --width 80% https://www.example.com/
 - /usr/bin/rpi-kiosk --url "https://www.example.com/" --hide-cursor